cassmastern/lers-sandbox/docs/about.md

 Back in 2021, while working for a cloud-native device provisioning company, I had a 'flirt' with MKdocs and GitHub, which I used to start an OSS (Operational Support Systems) glossary.
 And shelved it.

-In August 2025, when I decided to submit this profile for consideration by — you-know-who, I unearthed what I had, created a number of new topics (see [Whats in Here?](whatsinhere.md)), 'containerized' the dynamic (development) layer and deployed the project to Azure.
+In August 2025, when I decided to submit this profile for consideration by — you-know-who, I unearthed what I had, created a number of new topics (see [Whats in Here?](whatsinhere.md)), 'containerized' the dynamic (development) layer and deployed the project (site) via GitHub Pages.

 I had ample opportunity to play and familiarize with various features, constructs, mechanisms, processes and bugs.
 So, thank you, irrespective of the outcome of the 'demo'.